-The anaesthetist administers 100% oxygen form the onset of unconsciousness until spontaneous respiration resumes.
+The anesthetist administers 100% oxygen form the onset of unconsciousness until spontaneous respiration resumes.

-NOTE: The above points (b-f) under preparation of patient are applicable when giving MODIFIED E.C.T.
+Note: The above points (b-f) under preparation of patient are applicable when giving MODIFIED E.C.T.

-PROCEDURE: (Take note to trolley-setting in the ward).
+Procedure: (Take note to trolley-setting in the ward).